 As Salamu Alaykum!!
 Trust creates comfort and ease.
 At AMM, our main focus is to provide you with a safe, secure, user friendly and a halal environment while browsing the website.
 Our administrators continually monitor the database to ensure that every activity on the website is genuine and devoid of any inappropriate and haram content.
-Even though the administrators do their best to keep the environment safe and appropriate, we encourage you to send us a feedback if you come across any irrelevant, abusive or unislamic activity on the website.
+Even though the administrators do their best to keep the environment safe and appropriate, we encourage you to send us your feedback if you come across any irrelevant, abusive or unislamic activity on the website.

 HERE ARE FEW OF OUR RECOMMENDED SAFETY TIPS: